Code-Institute-Submissions/MP3-1/README.md

 ## Navigation bar

 Navigation bar is located on the top of the website.
 It is responsive and changes to coins icon on mobile devices.
 Brand logo is located in the top left corner.
+It is a link and it always redirect user to the home page.
-Links are in the right corner.
+Page links are in the top right corner.

 Users who are on the website for the first time and are not logged in can see following options:
 - Home